manoelhc/feat/README.md

 # FEAT
-Front-End Automate Testing
+Front-End Automated Test

-Imagine a tool that tests your WEB UI without using any programming language, just by filling a Excel Spreadsheet about you want to test and the expected results, besides it generates all the snapshot of what was tested.
+Imagine a tool that tests your WEB UI without using any programming language, just by filling a Excel spreadsheet about what you want to test and the expected results, besides it generates all the snapshot of what was tested.